 If someone is unconscious and not breathing

-If a person isn't breathing normally after an incident, call an ambulance and start CPR straight away.
+If a person isn't breathing normally after an incident, phone an ambulance and start CPR straight away.
 Use hands-only CPR if you aren't trained to perform rescue breaths.

 Read more about CPR, including instructions and a video about hands-only CPR.